hazelcast/hazelcast-simulator/README.md

 ## Persistence
-For Hot Restart persistence and CP Subsystem persistence, it's necessary to use on-device storage.
+For Hot Restart persistence and CP Subsystem persistence, selecting on device storage for your machine will provide better performance.
 NAS solutions like AWS EBS can significantly degrade system performance due to their higher latency.

 Select instances with local storage, preferably NVMe SSDs, to ensure low-latency access and optimal performance.